-In 1984, Congress sought a remedy for the financial pain caused by commuting to and from work.
+In 1984, Congress sought a remedy to offset the cost of commuting to and from work.
 Now over three decades later, the executive and legislative branches of the federal government continue to help commuters and employers.
-With the passage of the Protecting Americans from Tax Hikes (PATH) Act in 2015, American workers could enjoy greater tax advantages on transit passes, commuter highway vehicle, and parking.
+With the passage of the Protecting Americans from Tax Hikes (PATH) Act of 2015, American workers could enjoy greater tax advantages on commuter benefits.